The Jury: Murder Trial: Premise

 The series questions whether or not juries randomly drawn from citizens from all backgrounds without legal qualifications are suitable for making a just decision in cases that can lead to life prison sentences.

 In Series 1 which aired in February 2024, two juries in isolation of each other followed the re-enactment of a real case in which a man admits to killing his wife with a hammer after two months of marriage because he 'just snapped', hoping for a verdict of the lesser crime of manslaughter.
 The second series which was broadcast in August 2025 is a reconstruction of a murder trial in which a woman is accused of having stabbed her partner to death during an alleged attempt by him to strangle her during a domestic altercation.
 The series was again filmed with actors for the court officials but only one jury of randomly selected citizens.

 Reception

 The first series of The Jury: Murder Trial won 'Best Reality' at the 2025 British Academy Television Awards and 'Best Original Programme' at the Broadcast Awards 2025.

-Television critic Lucy Mangan gave the first series.
+Television critic Lucy Mangan gave the first series 4 out of 5 stars.

 Writing for The Guardian Rachel Aroesti awarded 4 out of 5 stars for the second series, stating "Are random citizens fit to dole out life sentences?
 Probably not.
 Does the jury system double as a Petri dish for truly illuminating reality TV?
 Absolutely."